JheremyKTZ/customer-management-system/Readme.md

     - Composition: Order => Order Item
 3. Customer is a Business/Residential/Educator (Inheritance)

+**Generators**
+Using Bogus, all essential entities now have a way to generate stub information.
+There are 2 approaches:
+- Use the Data Builder to Build stubs for all entities.
+- Use the Partial Data Builder to build stubs for a specific entity and its dependencies.

 ## Object-Oriented Programming Fundamentals in C#
 More information in this Pluralsight course https://app.pluralsight.com/library/courses/object-oriented-programming-fundamentals-csharp/table-of-contents